k-Arihara/dotfiles/StartUp-TODO/Ubuntu.md

 ```
 $ gpg --armor --export <your key ID> > public.key
 ```
-6. Open the file you just output, and copy from "---BEGIN PGP PUBLIC KEY BLOCK---" to "END PGP PUBLIC KEY BLOCK---".
+6. Open the file you just output, and copy from `---BEGIN PGP PUBLIC KEY BLOCK---` to `END PGP PUBLIC KEY BLOCK---`.
-7. You access to your GitHub page, and go to Settings->SSH and GPG keys->New GPG key.
+7. You access to your GitHub page, and go to `Settings -> SSH and GPG keys -> New GPG key`.
 8. Paste the public key you copied eariler.